Home > On PM Motor > Exploring Permanent Magnet Motors: Concepts and Theoretical Analysis

 VII.
 Structure and Material Selection in PM Motors

-PM motors can be classified into interior magnet and surface magnet types based on their structure.
-Each structural type has its pros and cons, and the specific design choice often depends on the application requirements.
-For example, interior magnet motors, with magnets embedded inside the rotor, have higher mechanical strength and are suitable for high-speed operation, while surface magnet motors are easier to manufacture and have lower costs.
+PM motors can be divided into structural types: interior magnet motors and surface magnet motors.
+Each structural type of PM motor has relative advantages and disadvantages, the choice often relating to the application.
+For example, in such applications where high mechanical strength at high speeds is in demand, the ideal will be the design with the magnets embedded inside the rotor, while surface magnet motors are easier to make out and result in lower costs.

 VIII.
 Control and Applications of PM Motors

-Servo motors often adopt an interior PM design and are paired with specific amplifiers.
-This combination, optimized and tuned by the manufacturer, ensures optimal operational performance.
-In practical applications, servo motors are commonly used in CNC machines, robotics, and automation equipment.
+Servo motors often have an interior permanent magnet design and are mated with a specific amplifier.
+The two together, optimized and tuned by the manufacturer, are designed to operate optimally.
+In practical applications, the servo motors have often seen their implementations in CNC machines, robotics, and automation equipment.

 IX.
 Demagnetization Phenomenon and Protection in Permanent Magnets